dssg/mlforpublicpolicylab/techsessions/remote-session2.md

 - You can use `screen` (and any of the utilities introduced here) in your VSCode terminal.
 Just press `ctrl+c` to exit your python session (if you're in one), and you'll be able to enter these commands just like a regular terminal session.

 ## Remote development with VSCode

 ![](img/class_editor.png)

 ### Why VSCode over SSH?

-In past semesters, many people had trouble running their code on the course server.
-We heard a lot of questions, like "how do I run code saved on my laptop on the course server?"

 This section will introduce one convenient workflow for developing code on the remote server.